 Learning with a flower math game for kids

 This is a very simple game, but so much learning can take place with “simple” activities!
-Here are a few skills touched on:
+Here are a few game and math skills touched on:

 - Pattern recognition